$0 Victoria Foster Care Quick-Start Checklist

 This is the part many carers find hard.
 You may disagree with the reunification goal.
 You may believe the birth parents are not capable of providing safe care.
 You may watch a child struggle emotionally after contact visits and feel that the contact itself is harmful.

 These feelings are common and understandable.
-They're also, in most cases, legally irrelevant to the court's deliberations in the short term.
-The court has made a finding that reunification should be the goal for this period.
-DFFH is required to pursue it.
+They do not by themselves change the order.
+The court has made a finding that reunification should be the goal for this period, and DFFH works toward safe reunification under the order.

 What you can do: